Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 3

 after my boys I don't care a bit

-in that.
+for that.
 Your prayers are much

 more of a help my sweet lovingold darling

-Never you mind about the my saving
+Never you mind about the ^my Saving

 up either.
 I am buying some